ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.vis-material-advanced/README.md

     following options are available in most of the widgets:

     - text-color
-    - cord-icon ( does not yet make sense everywhere, e.g. dimmer )
+    - cardIcon ( does not yet make sense everywhere, e.g. dimmer )
     - opacity color ( the standard opacity color )
     - colorizeByValue ( depending on some values the opacity color can be changed e.g. if it is too hot make it red, to cold blue )
-    - below,above, min, max ( the values for colorieByValue )
+    - below,above, min, max ( the values for colorizeByValue )
     - color-low/high,medium... ( the color to use if border is raised)
     - read-only ( some widgets can be set to read only mode for display only)
+    - border-radius to enable and change the round corner
+    - valueAlign Align the Value field left,center or right
+    - value-vetical Align the Value field top,botton or middle

 ### Getting started